ImaanBontle/SDV-immersive-weathers/README.md

 <!--Feature Suggestions-->
 ### Suggestions <a id="suggestions"></a>

 If you would like to suggest a feature for this project, please [submit a feature request][request-features-link].
-While I can't guarantee these will be included in future releases, I would love to hear from you!
+While I can't guarantee these will be included in future releases, I would still love to hear from you.
 You will be credited for any suggestions that get implemented.

 <!--Translations-->
 ### Translations <a id="translations"></a>